coreos/fleet/Documentation/unit-files-and-scheduling.md

 | `Conflicts` | Prevent a unit from being collocated with other units using glob-matching on the other unit names. |
 | `Global` | Schedule this unit on all agents in the cluster.
 A unit is considered invalid if options other than `MachineMetadata` are provided alongside `Global=true`. |

-See [more information](#unit-scheduling) on these parameters and how they impact scheduling decisions.
+See [more information][unit-scheduling] on these parameters and how they impact scheduling decisions.

 In versions of fleet <= 0.8.0, the following options are available.
 They are deprecated and should be migrated to the new options as soon as possible.